MicrosoftDocs/learn/learn-pr/advocates/java-target-destinations/includes/3-matrix-of-solutions.md

 ## Azure App Service

-Azure App Service is the Platform as a Service (PaaS) solution provided by Azure.
+Azure App Service is a Platform as a Service (PaaS) solution provided by Azure.
 It offers an easy-to-use service for running Java Web applications, with automatic OS and JVM updates and patches, as well as auto-scaling or monitoring out-of-the-box.

-App Service can run any executable Jar file, like the ones provided by Spring Boot, and can also deploy any application on top of popular application servers like Tomcat or JBoss.
+App Service can run any executable Jar file, like the ones provided by Spring Boot, and can also deploy any War application on top of popular application servers like Tomcat or JBoss.

 For running a simple Java monolithic application, it would therefore be the best option.